Sohail-03/Blackjack/README.md

 1. Clone this repository.
 2. Ensure you have Python 3.x installed.
-3. Run the game using the command:
+3. Run the game using the command: python -m unittest test_blackjack.py

 ```bash
 python blackjack.py